Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Mixture-of-Thoughts Capability:

-- Basic Reasoning: For questions requiring logical reasoning, the system must quickly respond and provide an answer.
+- Basic Reasoning: For questions requiring logical reasoning, the system must quickly respond and provide answers.
 For example, when a user asks, “What is 8 to the power of 6?”, the system must start responding within 2 seconds after the user finishes asking (using filler words if necessary) and provide the correct answer “262144” within 15 seconds.

-- Tool Invocation: For questions requiring online queries (such as “What’s the weather like in Beijing today?”), the system must start responding within 2 seconds after the user finishes asking and return accurate weather information through API invocation within 15 seconds, without interrupting the conversation.
+- Tool Invocation: For questions requiring online queries (such as “What’s the weather like in Beijing today?”), the system must start responding within 2 seconds after the user finishes asking and return accurate weather information through API calls within 15 seconds, without interrupting the conversation.

 Bonus Points: